IMH333/g5/README.md

 - ✅ **We read and edited all generated content** to make sure we understand it
 - ✅ **We ran the code and tests ourselves** to verify everything works
-- ✅ **We fixed any mistakes or confusing parts** that the AI generated
+- ✅ **We fixed any mistakes or parts that may cause confusion or lack clarity** that the AI generated
 - ✅ **We wrote the final commit messages and pull request descriptions in our own words**
 - ✅ **AI does not replace our learning or testing.
 It is a helper.
 We remain responsible for what we submit.**